 The capital of Oman has undergone rapid urbanization in recent times.
 But a glimpse of Muscat’s past shows the old houses lining the Mutrah corniche above the harbor, and in the traditional market souks.
 The Sultan’s Palace and the National Museum are the main attractions in the city.
 Muscat offers a chance to indulge in Amonage or Ubar perfumes produced here, which are the world’s most expensive.

-There are many more Arabian Gulf ports waiting to amuse you.
-Check out our Arabian Gulf cruises from Dubai and Abu Dhabi for more information on these bustling destinations.
+There are many more Arabian Gulf Cruise ports waiting to amuse you.
+Check out our Gulf cruises from Dubai and Abu Dhabi for more information on these bustling destinations.

 ARABIAN GULF CRUISE DEALS